Katiechiamaka/Global-Superstore-Analysis/README.md

 - South and Southeast Asia underperform due to low profit margins despite maintaining moderate to high sales volumes.
 - Canada has the highest profit margin at 26.6%, making it the most efficient and profitable region relative to revenue.

 ## Product Category and Sub-category Analysis
 ### Product Category Performance
-- Which products are consistently generating losses, and why?
-- Should loss-making products (e.g., 3D printers, furniture items) be discontinued, repriced, or cost-optimized?
 - Are discounts contributing to negative product profitability?
-- Is there a pattern across specific product categories driving losses?

 ### Sub-Category Performance
 - Why are Copiers and Phones the most profitable sub-categories?
-- Why is Tables generating negative profit while other furniture-related categories perform better?
 - How can high-performing sub-categories be further leveraged to drive overall revenue growth?
 - Should marketing and inventory focus shift toward high-margin sub-categories?

 ## Risk and Loss Analysis
 ### Customer Performance
 - Which customers contribute the most to overall profitability?
-- How dependent is the business on the top 10 most profitable customers?
 - What is driving outstanding balances among the top owing customers?
 <img width="1587" height="405" alt="Screenshot 2026-02-22 000406" src="https://github.com/user-attachments/assets/d9fba595-616d-41ac-b1f5-26bb1e113277" />

+### Country Performance
+- Why are Turkey and Nigeria losing so much more money (-$98.4K and -$80.8K respectively)?
+- Are the losses due to high shipping costs?
 <img width="654" height="574" alt="Screenshot 2026-02-22 000959" src="https://github.com/user-attachments/assets/e792b1eb-f539-47f6-b63d-ff9ff126aa83" />

+### Product Performance
+- Which products are consistently generating losses?
+- Which Subcategory is generating loss?
+- Should loss-making products (e.g., 3D printers, furniture items) be discontinued, repriced, or cost-optimized?
 <img width="1165" height="471" alt="Screenshot 2026-02-22 000910" src="https://github.com/user-attachments/assets/f7bfef61-9b25-4875-8963-36ab800cab03" />

+#### Insights
+- Large negative balances (e.g., -$6,151) suggest delayed payments or extended credit terms.
+- Countries such as Turkey is the largest source of financial drain with a loss of -$98.4K, followed closely by Nigeria at -$80.8K, making these two countries the primary targets for urgent cost-cutting and strategy shifts.
+- Large losses in these countries suggest that logistics and shipping to these specific regions may be significantly eating into revenue.
+- The largest loss comes from the Cubify CubeX 3D Printer Double Head Print (-$8,879.97).
+- Tables is the only loss-making sub-category, generating a negative profit (−$64.1K)
+- Loss making products should first be reviewed for pricing errors, high cost of goods, or excessive discounting before discontinuation.

 ## Impact Of Discount and Shipping Fee Analysis